Praqma/helmsman/docs/desired_state_specification.md

+---
+version: v0.1.2
+---

 # Helmsman desired state specification

 This document describes the specification for how to write your Helm charts desired state file.
 The desired state file consists of:

 - [Metadata](#metadata) [Optional] -- metadata for any human reader of the desired state file.
-- [Certifications](#certifications) [Optional] -- only needed when you want Helmsman to connect kubectl to your cluster for you.
+- [Certificates](#certificates) [Optional] -- only needed when you want Helmsman to connect kubectl to your cluster for you.
 - [Settings](#settings) -- data about your k8s cluster.
 - [Namespaces](#namespaces) -- defines the namespaces where you want your Helm charts to be deployed.
 - [Helm Repos](#helm-repos) -- defines the repos where you want to get Helm charts from.